chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 ## Merging the data:
-a) Open the R code.
+a) Open the R project file called "Requests-to-rawData.Rproj".
+The project will automatically change your working directory.

-b) Make sure you saved your files in the corresponding folder.
+b) Make sure you saved your files in the corresponding folder as indicated above.

 c) Run the code.
 You now should have a structured dataset containing Worldscope data.